jarontai/dart_mvc/README.md

 # dart_mvc

-A minimal and classic mvc implementation of dart.
+A minimal mvc implementation of Dart.

 ## Usage